Gbengard/aws-api-gateway/Readme.md

-# AWS API Gateway Configuration with Lambda, Mock, and SNS Integration
+# AWS API Gateway Configuration with Lambda and SNS Integration

 ## Overview